samonzeweb/argononefan/README.md

 * `setfan` : set the fan speed
 * `adjustfan` : automatic fan speed adjustment

-Both `setfan` and `adjustfan` require root privileges to access i2c device.
+Both `setfan` and `adjustfan` require root privileges to access I2C device.

+## Tested on...

+I created this for my personnal use, and only tested on a Raspberry Pi 4 using Ubuntu 19.10 (arm64).

+As the code use [gobot](https://gobot.io/) to access I2C device, it should run on other compatible OS.

+The deploy part is rather *quick & dirty*.
+But it works.

 ## Build and install